 - The Keough School of Global Affairs, the first new college at Notre Dame in almost 100 years, will prepare students to ethically engage global human development.

-- Notre Dame Initiative for Global Development (NDIGD) promotes human development and dignity among people worldwide through applied innovations, impact evaluation, education, and training that helps build just and equitable societies.
+- The Pulte Institute for Global Development promotes human development and dignity among people worldwide through applied innovations, impact evaluation, education, and training that helps build just and equitable societies.

 - Notre Dame’s network of 11 Global Gateways and Global Centers aim to extend the global reach of the University’s research, scholarship, and programs; enhance students’ international education and experience; and provide a means for meaningful academic, cultural, and civic engagement.